Acousto-magnonic spin Hall effect in honeycomb antiferromagnets

 A continuum model for Dirac magnons is complemented with elasticity theory~\cite{landau1986elasticity} to incorporate the effect of strain.
 We here consider a spatial modulation of the exchange energies due to strain which mimics the role of artificial gauge fields that govern magnon dynamics.
 For large lattice, the displacement field $\vb*{u}(\vb*{r},t)=(u_x,u_y,u_z)$ can be taken as a smooth function of the coordinates, and the strain tensor is defined by $\varepsilon_{ij}=(\partial_iu_j+\partial_ju_i+\partial_ih\partial_jh)/2$ having $h=u_z$ as the normal component of the displacement.
 By expanding the operators around the two valley points: $\hat{a}(\vb*{r})\simeq e^{i\vb*{K}_\pm\vdot\vb*{r}}\hat{\psi}_a^{K_\pm}(\vb*{r})$, $\hat{b}(\vb*{r})\simeq e^{-i\vb*{K}_\pm\vdot\vb*{r}}\hat{\psi}_b^{K_\pm}(\vb*{r})$, we obtain the strained Hamiltonian as~\footnote{See the Supplemental Materials for the detailed derivation of the effective Hamiltonian under strain.}

 where $\hat{\vb*{\Psi}}^\dagger=(\hat{\psi}_a^{K_+\dagger},\hat{\psi}_b^{K_+},\hat{\psi}_a^{K_-\dagger},\hat{\psi}_b^{K_-})$ and the continuous effective Hamiltonian is given by

 $v_J=3JSa_0/2\hbar$ is the exchange velocity of magnons with the length of the bond between neighboring magnetic atoms $a_0$.
 Here, $\eta=\pm1$ is the valley index labelling the two inequivalent valleys $K_\pm$ and $\vb*{\sigma}_\eta=(\eta\sigma_x,\sigma_y)$ are the Pauli matrices representing a psuedospin from the sublattice DOF.
-The vector potential $\vb*{A}^s=\hbar\frac{\beta}{2a_0}(\varepsilon_{xx}-\varepsilon_{yy},-2\varepsilon_{xy})$ couples minimally to the magnonic excitations with opposite signs at the two valley points, which results in the activation of the valley DOF.
-The scalar potential $\phi^\mathrm{s}=\frac{3JS}{2}\beta(\varepsilon_{xx}+\varepsilon_{yy})$ originates from the change of density due to the variation of the sample area described by $\div\vb*{u}$.
-The factor $\beta$ encodes the strength of the magneto-elastic coupling.
+The vector potential $\vb*{A}^s=\hbar\frac{\gamma}{2a_0}(\varepsilon_{xx}-\varepsilon_{yy},-2\varepsilon_{xy})$ couples minimally to the magnonic excitations with opposite signs at the two valley points, which results in the activation of the valley DOF.
+The scalar potential $\phi^\mathrm{s}=\frac{3JS}{2}\gamma(\varepsilon_{xx}+\varepsilon_{yy})$ originates from the change of density due to the variation of the sample area described by $\div\vb*{u}$.
+The factor $\gamma$ encodes the strength of the magneto-elastic coupling, which is expected to be of the order of unity~\cite{Levy2010Science}.
 Note that the emergence of the strain gauge fields is related to the fact that quasiparticles in Dirac systems are described by the corresponding relativisticlike equations~\cite{Vozmediano2010PhysRep,Juan2013PRB,Naumis2017RepProgPhys,Zhai2019ModPhysLettB,Si-YuLi2020PRL}.

 The introduction of the gauge fields ($\phi^s, \vb*{A}^s$) leads to emergent pseudo electromagnetic fields: